Geryes-Doumit/Python-discord-bot/README.md

 ## Fun commands
 `/joke [lang]:`
-Answers with a random joke in the specified language
+Answers with a random joke in the specified language.

 `/blague`:
-Answers with a random joke in french
+Answers with a random joke in french.

 `/roast [name] (server_specific)`:
 Roasts the specified person.
 If the server_specific argument is set to True, the roast will be chosen randomly from the server roasts, otherwise it will be from all the available roasts.